 In December 2023, the Financial Accounting Standards Board (the "FASB") issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures ("ASU 2023-09"), which increases the disclosure requirements around rate reconciliation information and certain types of income taxes companies are required to pay.
-ASU 2023-09 will be effective for us beginning in 2025, with early adoption permitted.
-We are currently evaluating the impact of this accounting standard update on our consolidated financial statements and related disclosures.
+ASU 2023-09 will be effective for us beginning with our 2025 annual financial statements, with early adoption permitted.
+We expect the adoption of the standard will require certain additional income tax disclosures.

 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07"), which improves reportable segment disclosure requirements, including enhancement of the disclosures of significant segment expenses and interim disclosure requirements, to enable investors to better understand an entity's overall performance and assess potential future cash flows.
-ASU 2023-07 will be effective for us annually beginning in 2024 and on an interim basis beginning in 2025, with early adoption permitted.
-We are currently evaluating the impact of this accounting standard update on our consolidated financial statements and related disclosures.
+ASU 2023-07 will be effective for us beginning with our 2024 annual financial statements and interim financial statements thereafter and will be applied retrospectively for all periods presented in the financial statements.
+Our adoption of this standard will require certain additional segment disclosures.